0x76agabond/chimera-architecture/README.md

 ### Adapter
 `Adapter` exposes infra capabilities in a normalized form.
-It contains no business logic, only bridges external systems into the application boundary.
+It contains no business logic, only bridges external systems into the `Use cases` boundary.

 ### Core
 `Core` holds the pure use-case rules.
 It must remain deterministic, context-free, and independent from infra or presentation.

 ### Presentation
-`Presentation` interacts only with the application layer.
+`Presentation` interacts only with the `Use cases` layer.
 It never touches business rules or infra details directly.

 ### Use Cases (Chimera Extension)